One of the best ways to create a good bass sound is to mix the DI bass guitar track. It gives you more flexibility and control over the bass sound.

-To add saturation to your bass tone, you need to duplicate the second bass track.
-The one that has a high pass filter.
-Leave high pass and compressor as it is.
-Add any saturation, overdrive, or amp sound.
+To add saturation to your bass tone, you need to duplicate the second bass track, the one that has a high pass filter.
+Leave the high pass and compressor as it is and add any saturation, overdrive, or amp sound.

-You need saturation on the second track because it works better on mids and highs.
+You need saturation on the second track because distortion works better on mids and highs.
 Also, the clean low end is much better sounding and easy to control.

-The amount of distortion is up to you.
-Also, it depends on the type of saturation.
-But you don’t need too much distortion.
+The amount of distortion you add is up to you.
+Also, it depends on the type of saturation but you don’t need too much distortion.
 Just enough to make it a little overdriven.